VyperGroup/aero/docs/For devs/Security Policies.md

 ## CORS

-Unlike other proxies that ignore the cors policy (delete them), aero abides by the intended security feature.
-Without these, sites can infer either the browser doesn't support modern security standards or that a proxy is being used.
+Unlike other proxies that ignore the CORS policy by deleting them, aero abides by the intended security feature.
+These are necessary for sites to infer that the browser doesn't support modern security standards or a proxy is used.

 ### Testing

-It does this by sending the unproxied request and checking for a CORS error back.
+It does this by sending the unproxied request and checking for a CORS error.

-If `corsMode` is unset, it will default to `testing`, but if url encoding is set (`urlEncoder`), it will instead default to CORS Emulation.
+If `corsMode` is unset, it will default to `testing,` but if URL encoding is set (`urlEncoder`), it will default to CORS Emulation.

 > This is the only CORS method that doesn't use emulation

 ### Emulation

-Although [Testing](#testing) is useful, it reveals the URL, which defeats the purpose of URL encryption or obfuscation that may be in place.
-If you want to use CORS Emulation. set `corsMode` to `emulation`
+Although [Testing](#testing) is functional, it reveals the URL, which defeats the purpose of URL encryption or obfuscation that may be in place if you want to use CORS Emulation. set `corsMode` to `emulation`.
+It also has the added side effect of multiplying your request count by 2x.
+I will make the default mode emulation once it's complete.

 ## Sub-resource Integrity Emulation